scroll down for more

 The whole idea of casual scores is to put in a score in for handicap purposes from a round that is not necessarily a club competition.
 Under WHS you are now encouraged to do this.

 With handicap records focusing on your last 20 scores, and the best eight differentials being averaged out for your WHS index, it is clear the more scores you can submit the more accurate your handicap will be.

-Fourball stroke play, Am Ams, individual match play and fourball match play rounds cannot be used.
+Fourball stroke play, Am-Ams, individual match play and fourball match play rounds cannot be used.

-Once you have signalled your intent, and worked out your Course Handicap for the tees you are playing from (yellow for men, red for ladies), go out and play but remember, for your course to be verified and to count towards your WHS record, it must be played:
+Once you have signalled your intent, and worked out your Course Handicap for the tees you are playing from (yellow for men, red for ladies), go out and play but remember, for your score to be verified and to count towards your WHS record, it must be played:

 • In accordance with the Rules of Golf

 • On a course with a current Course and Slope Rating

 After your round the score can be submitted, again either on the clubhouse PSI computer or on the HowDidIDo” or MyEG mobile Apps, where you select which tees were used and whether over 9 or 18 holes.